cvk98/Proxmox-memory-balancer/README.md

 If you want the load balancer not to migrate some VM, connect any ISO image to it.

 Mi first star!
 Woohoo!!

+This project is unlikely to be further supported, as I am writing a new one.
+This will be an analogue of the automatic mode of Vmware DRS.
+Stay tuned.